 - Whereas, International marketing is the process of planning and executing marketing activities that take place within a single country.
 International marketers must be able to identify and target consumers in different regions of their own country, taking into account cultural differences and local customs.

-- Global marketing is more concerned with macro-environmental factors, such as political and economic conditions, while international marketing is more concerned with micro-environmental factors, such as customer needs and preferences.
+- Global marketing is more concerned with macro-environmental factors, such as political and economic conditions.
+International is more concerned with micro-environmental factors, such as customer needs and preferences.

-- Global marketing is more strategic, while international marketing is more tactical.
+- Global marketing is more strategic.
+International marketing is more tactical.

-- International marketing can be more complex and expensive than global marketing, but it offers the potential for greater rewards.
+- International marketing can be more complex and expensive, but it offers the potential for greater rewards.

-If you’re thinking about expanding your business into new markets, it’s important to understand the difference between global and international marketing so you can develop the right strategy for your business.
+If you’re thinking about expanding your business into new places, it’s important to understand the difference between global and international so you can develop the right strategy for your business.

 Benefits and drawbacks of Global marketing

 There are several benefits of global marketing, including the ability to reach new markets, the opportunity to learn from other cultures, and the potential to tap into new customer segments.
 However, there are also some challenges associated with global marketing, such as cultural differences, language barriers, and logistics.

 Global marketing helps companies to expand their market reach and tap into new markets that they may not have had access to previously.
 This can help to increase sales and revenue, as well as brand awareness and recognition.